Am I A Good Candidate For Chapter 13?

 Chapter 13 can be an effective solution for people who are burdened with significant debt but who earn enough income to enable them to gradually pay back creditors.
-Mark E. Cohen, Esq. in Forest Hills is a seasoned Queens Chapter 13 bankruptcy attorney.
+Mark E. Cohen, Esq. in Westbury is a seasoned Queens Chapter 13 bankruptcy attorney.
 I help clients prepare individualized Chapter 13 payment plans that can help them restructure their debt and discharge most of it in five years or less.

 Why consider Chapter 13 in New York?

 Chapter 13 allows a debtor to keep much of his or her property, rather than liquidating it to pay back creditors.
 A defining aspect of this form of bankruptcy is the wage earner’s plan which establishes a schedule for paying past-due bills in installments over time.

 Chapter 13 also can be a way of stopping foreclosure or preventing insolvency of a sole proprietorship.
 When a person files for Chapter 13 bankruptcy, an automatic stay that goes into effect that prevents lenders and creditors from trying to collect on debts, such as by repossessing a home or filing attachments on business assets.
 In addition, mortgage arrears can be paid out over the life of the repayment plan.

 Am I a good candidate for Chapter 13?